 In 2022, Hill released his follow-up special, Stupid Ed, which focused less on his parents and more on his Taiwanese culture, Canadian upbringing, and relationship with female figures in his life.
 The set also includes bits like his bald father’s passion for hoarding shampoo, a peculiarity that resulted from the pandemic.

 The hilarious special was performed several times at the Ottawa Fringe Festival before hitting off-Broadway in New York.

-In early April, “King Ed” will return to Ottawa for three shows, two at smaller venues and one at the National Arts Centre (NAC).
+“King Ed” returns to Ottawa in ethis weekend for two shows, one at Good Prospect Brewing and one at the National Arts Centre (NAC).
 We caught up with Hill and spoke to him about the upcoming show and what’s changed since he was in town last year to deliver his Stupid Ed routine.